When talking about aspect ratios in photography, you’re referring to the relationship of one side of an image to another.

 It’s also popular in cinematography because it’s reminiscent of old movie projectors, where you had to cut off a little bit of your image on both sides.

-2:1 aspect ratio is also referred to as “portrait,” since it mimics the shape of a person’s face.
+The 2:1 aspect ratio is also refers to as “portrait,” since it mimics the shape of a person’s face.
+We typically use portrait images for product shots since most products are rectangular.

-The term widescreen refers to any video with a 16:9 aspect ratio, which means that its width is 16 units and its height is 9 units.
+The term widescreen refers to any video with a 16:9 aspect ratio, so its width is 16 units and its height is 9 units.

 One of the most common uses of the 2:1 aspect ratio is in movies, where the camera captures the action from very wide shots, giving the audience a panoramic view of the scene.